osg-htc/user-school-2018/docs/materials/day1/part1-ex5-request.md

 -   Without explicit units, `request_disk` is in KB (kilobytes)
 -   Allowable units are `KB` (kilobytes), `MB` (megabytes), `GB` (gigabytes), and `TB` (terabytes)

-HTCondor translates these requirements into expressions that become part of the `requirements` expression.
+HTCondor translates these requirements into attributes that become part of the job's `requirements` expression.
 However, do not put your CPU, memory, and disk requirements directly into the `requirements` expression; use the `request_<i>XXX</i>` statements instead.

 Add these requirements to your submit file for the Python script, rerun the job, and confirm in the log file that your requests were used.